Graphical modelling of multivariate time series: Global Markov properties

-An intermediate vertex $c$ on a path $\pi$ is said to be a {\em $p$-collider} on the path if the edges preceding and suceeding $c$ on the path either have both an arrowhead at $c$ or one has an arrowhead at $c$ and the other is a line, i.e.~$\DE c \LDE$, $\DE c \UE$, $\UE c \LDE$; otherwise the vertex $c$ is said to be a {\em $p$-noncollider} on the path.
+An intermediate point $c$ on a path $\pi$ is said to be a {\em $p$-collider} on the path if the edges preceding and suceeding $c$ on the path either have both an arrowhead at $c$ or one has an arrowhead at $c$ and the other is a line, i.e.~$\DE c \LDE$, $\DE c \UE$, $\UE c \LDE$; otherwise the point $c$ is said to be a {\em $p$-noncollider} on the path.
+Notice that this classification only applies to the intermediate points of a path $\pi$; the end-points are neither $p$-colliders nor $p$-noncolliders.
+We also note that a vertex can take different roles in different positions on a path: for example, on the path $1\DE 3\LDE 2\DE 3\DE 4$ in Figure \ref{fig-markovprop}, vertex $3$ appears both as an $p$-collider and an $p$-noncollider.

 A path $\pi$ between vertices $a$ and $b$ is said to be {\em $p$-connecting} given a set $S$ if \begin{romanlist} \item every $p$-noncollider on the path is not in $S$, and \item every $p$-collider on the path is in $S$, \end{romanlist} otherwise we say the path is {\em $p$-blocked} given $S$.
+In graphs encoding Markov properties of variables, $p$-connecting paths are exactly those paths inducing associations between the variables; conversely, if there are no $p$-connecting paths the corresponding variables are independent.
+This leads to the following definition.

-\begin{definition}[\boldmath$p$-separation] Two vertices $a$ and $b$ in a mixed graph $G$ are $p$-separated given a set $S$ if all paths between $a$ and $b$ are $p$-blocked given $C$.
+\begin{definition}[\boldmath$p$-separation] Two vertices $a$ and $b$ in a mixed graph $G$ are $p$-separated given a set $S$ if all paths between $a$ and $b$ are $p$-blocked given $S$.
 Similarly, two sets $A$ and $B$ in $G$ are said to be $p$-separated given $S$ if, for every pair $a\in A$ and $b\in B$, $a$ and $b$ are $p$-separated given $S$.
 This will be denoted by $A\sepp B\given S$. \end{definition}

 We note that the above conditions for $p$-separation are simpler than those in \citet{amp2} due to the fact that we consider the larger class of all possibly self-intersecting paths.
 The equivalence of the two notions of $p$-separation is shown in Appendix \ref{psepequivalence}.
-The following results show that the concept of $p$-separation can be applied to graphs encoding dynamic relationships in multivariate time series and allows reading off conditional independencies among the stochastic processes that are represented by the vertices in the graph.
+The following results show that the concept of $p$-separation can be applied to graphs encoding dynamic relationships in multivariate time series and allows reading off conditional independences among the stochastic processes that are represented by the vertices in the graph.

 \begin{lemma} Suppose that $X_V$ satisfies the block-recursive Granger-causal Markov property with respect to the graph $G$.
 Then, for any disjoint subsets $A$, $B$, and $S$ of $V$, we have

 \end{lemma}